Skip to content

 The Spice Islands of Indonesia, which include the Banda Islands and Ternate and Tidore in Maluku, are home to cloves, nutmeg and mace.
 These remote islands became the centre of a lucrative international trade in these spices.
 They formed a magnet for explorers and traders who recognised the nutritious and medicinal powers of these simple foods.
 The pursuit of these commodities evoked curiosity, excitement and greed, changing the course of world geopolitics and shaping regional and world cuisine today.

-In the first of three society events on the theme of spices, Petty Elliott, AIS Vice Chair, chef and author; Rahel Stephanie, chef and founder of Spoons London, an Indonesian plant-based supper club; and Eleanor Ford, a multi-award winning author, food journalist and chef, will be in conversation with Dr Lesley Pullen, AIS Programme Coordinator.
+In the first of three society events on the theme of spices, Petty Elliott, AIS Vice Chair, chef and author; Rahel Stephanie, chef and founder of Spoons London, an Indonesian plant-based supper club; and Eleanor Ford, a multi-award winning author, food journalist and chef, were in conversation with Dr Lesley Pullen, AIS Programme Coordinator.

 Extended biographies of the three speakers are below.